 - 2.28.
 Employment opportunities are spread throughout the Parish, with the main hubs of business being located at, or near the village centre and at, or near Crabtree. - 2.29.
 It has an eclectic mix of businesses.
-There are two hotels: - South Lodge Hotel, with restaurants and spa; and - · Cisswood Hotel, with restaurants and gym.
+There are two hotels: - South Lodge Hotel - Cisswood House Hotel